Martin-Graw/IP-review-qradar-app/README.md

-# IP Review App for QRadar
+# IP Review & Automation App for QRadar

-This is a custom QRadar application designed to streamline the investigation of suspicious IP addresses associated with failed login events.
-It provides a simple interface for a security analyst to enrich IP data and quickly add malicious subnets to a blocklist suitable for a firewall's External Dynamic List (EDL).
+This is a custom QRadar application designed to streamline and automate the investigation of suspicious IP addresses from failed login events.
+The app intelligently groups IPs by subnet and learns from analyst decisions within a session to automatically handle known malicious owners, significantly speeding up the review process.

 ## Features

-* **Bulk IP Input**: Allows an analyst to paste a list of IP addresses for review.
+* **Load from QRadar**: Ingests a list of IP addresses directly from a QRadar Reference Set.
+* **Intelligent Grouping**: Automatically processes the IP list to group individual IPs by their parent CIDR subnet, reducing the number of items an analyst needs to manually review.
-* **WHOIS Enrichment**: Automatically performs a real-time WHOIS lookup for each IP to identify its network owner and full CIDR subnet.
+* **WHOIS Enrichment**: Performs a real-time WHOIS lookup for each unique subnet to identify its network owner.
-* **Analyst Decision Workflow**: Presents the enriched data to an analyst for a simple "Allow" or "Block" decision.
+* **Session-Based Smart Blocking**: "Learns" from an analyst's decisions.
+If an analyst blocks a subnet from a particular owner, the app will automatically block all other subnets from that same owner for the rest of the review session.
+* **Dynamic UI**: The user interface updates in real-time, showing the current blocklist as it's built and displaying the grouped subnets for review.
-* **Plaintext Blocklist Generation**: Generates and serves a simple `blocklist.txt` file containing all blocked subnets, formatted for direct consumption by external systems like a Palo Alto firewall EDL.
+* **Plaintext Blocklist Generation**: Generates and serves a simple `blocklist.txt` file containing all blocked subnets, formatted for direct consumption by external systems like a Palo Alto firewall's External Dynamic List (EDL).

 ## Development Setup